CLSherrod/clsherrod.github.io/_posts/2018-03-29-desperate-people.md

 comments: true
 ---
 ## The Deal Gone Wrong
-In the world of entrepreneurship, not every business deal goes as planned.
+Not every business deal goes as planned.
 Recently, I had a deal fall through in a rather dramatic and unsettling manner.
 The individual I was working with went to extreme lengths to justify keeping some money, even fabricating evidence and threatening a family member.
 <!--more-->
 ## Extreme Measures Taken
 Their actions included: